frontity/frontity/e2e/README.md

 You can create your own `browserstack.json` file and use `--browserstack-config my-browserstack.json` to use it.

-By default it will run BrowserStack Local with "Cypress" as the local identifier, but you can turn it off by using `--browserstack-local off`.
+By default it will run BrowserStack Local with "Cypress-Local" as the local identifier, but you can turn it off by using `--browserstack-local off`.

 ### `--wp`: string